Fight for the Fallen (2021)

-The 2021 Fight for the Fallen was the third annual Fight for the Fallen professional wrestling charity event produced by All Elite Wrestling (AEW).
-The event aired on TNT as a television special episode of AEW's weekly television program, Wednesday Night Dynamite.
+The 2021 Fight for the Fallen was a professional wrestling television special produced by All Elite Wrestling (AEW).
+It was the third annual Fight for the Fallen charity event and took place on July 28, 2021, at the Bojangles Coliseum in Charlotte, North Carolina as a special episode of Wednesday Night Dynamite on TNT in the United States.
 For the event's charitable cause, it helped support victims of domestic violence and sexual assault survivors.
 It was also the third and last event in AEW's "Welcome Back" tour, which celebrated AEW's resumption of live touring during the COVID-19 pandemic.
-The event was held on July 28, 2021, at the Bojangles Coliseum in Charlotte, North Carolina.

 Six matches were contested at the event.
 In the main event, Chris Jericho defeated Nick Gage in a No Rules match.
-In other prominent matches, Lance Archer retained the IWGP United States Heavyweight Championship against Hikuleo, and The Elite (Kenny Omega, The Young Bucks (Matt Jackson and Nick Jackson), and The Good Brothers (Doc Gallows and Karl Anderson) defeated Adam Page and The Dark Order (Evil Uno, Stu Grayson, John Silver, and Alex Reynolds) in a 10-man tag team elimination match, preventing Page and The Dark Order from challenging for the AEW World Championship and AEW World Tag Team Championship, respectively.
+In other prominent matches, Lance Archer retained the IWGP United States Heavyweight Championship against Hikuleo, and The Elite (Kenny Omega, Matt Jackson, and Nick Jackson), and The Good Brothers (Doc Gallows and Karl Anderson) defeated Adam Page and The Dark Order (Evil Uno, Stu Grayson, John Silver, and Alex Reynolds) in a 10-man tag team elimination match, preventing Page and The Dark Order from challenging for the AEW World Championship and AEW World Tag Team Championship, respectively.

 Production

 Background

-Fight for the Fallen is a charity event held annually in July by All Elite Wrestling (AEW) since 2019.
+Fight for the Fallen is a professional wrestling charity event held annually in July by All Elite Wrestling (AEW) since 2019.
 For the 2021 event's charitable cause, which was the third Fight for the Fallen event, AEW partnered with Safe Alliance, a non-profit organization dedicated to providing hope and healing for domestic violence and sexual assault survivors.
 In addition to AEW donating US$100,000 to Safe Alliance, a percentage of proceeds from the limited-edition Fight for the Fallen T-shirts were also donated.